jzebker/stock_analysis/README.md

 </table>

 ### Analysis of VBA Refactoring
 Initially, our code took > .6 seconds to run.
-It utilized a nested loop to loop once through *all of the data* for each ticker value in the 'tickers' array.
-In this case, it seaarches through the data 12 times because there are 12 different values in 'tickers'.
+It utilized a nested loop to loop once through *all of the data* for *each* ticker value in the 'tickers' array.
+In this case, it searches through the data 12 times:
 ```
 ...
 For i = 0 To 11